tuffy/python-audio-tools/docs/programming/source/audiotools.rst

    ``fixes_performed`` is a list object with an append method.
-   Text descriptions of the fixes performed are appended to that list as unicode strings.
+   Text descriptions of the fixes performed are appended to that list as Unicode strings.

 .. method:: MetaData.raw_info()

-   Returns a unicode string of raw metadata information with as little filtering as possible.
+   Returns a Unicode string of raw metadata information with as little filtering as possible.
    This is meant to be useful for debugging purposes.